XingBowen714/KaGRMN-DSG_ABSA/README.md

 ```

 ## Citation
-If you use any source codes included in this repo in your work, please cite the following paper.
+If you use our source code in this repo in your work, please cite the following paper.
 The bibtex are listed below:

 <pre>